pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 ![pyth_dao.light.png](diagrams/pyth_dao.light.png)

-# Pyth DAO Governance Procedures
+## Pyth DAO Governance Procedures

-## Pyth Improvement Proposals
+### Pyth Improvement Proposals

 Pyth Improvement Proposals (”PIPs”) are the primary methods to introduce, discuss and implement changes to the Pyth DAO constitution, governance and operations.

-## PIP Types
+### PIP Types

 Each PIP must be labeled as:

 - Constitutional PIPs are voted on by the Pyth DAO and they involve:
   - the upgrade of the Governance, Staking or Multisig programs
   - the amendment of this Constitution
 - Operational PIPs that are either voted on by the Pyth DAO or delegated to one of the two Councils.
   - Operational PIPs that are voted on by the Pyth DAO:
         - the election of the Pythian Council
         - the election of the Price Feed Council
         - the management of the Pyth DAO Treasury
         - the exceptional replacement of a council member
   - Operational PIPs delegated to the Pythian Council involve:
         - the upgrade of the oracle program
         - the upgrade of the verification program for each of the blockchains where Pyth data is accessible
         - the setting of data request fees per blockchain
         - the management of PGAS allocation and delegation to validators
   - Operational PIPs delegated to the Price Feed Council involve:
         - the management of the list of price feeds available through Pyth
         - the selection of publishers and the setting of the minimum number of such publishers per price feed

-## PIP Process
+### PIP Process

 No PIP may be in violation of any of terms of the Pyth DAO LLC Agreement, or any applicable laws, in particular sanctions-related regulations.

-End to end process length: 7 days
+The end to end process length is 7 days.

 1. **Proposal Submission**